-The Scotia Bluffs traditional cliff site was occupied by a pair of falcons again this year, and two juvenile peregrines were confirmed fledged (Morata, pers. comm..).
-The 2014 nest ledge appeared to be the same as used in 2011-2013 (Figure 4).
-Based on observations, the ledge appears to be a broad, deep ledge created by erosion of the cliff face, as are many of the known and potential ledges at Scotia Bluffs.
-In 2014 a nesting pair and two fledglings were confirmed on a 21 June visit.
+The Scotia Bluffs traditional cliff site was occupied by a pair of falcons again this year, and three nestling peregrines were confirmed (Morata, pers. comm.).
+The number of fledglings was not confirmed on subsequent visits.
+The 2015 nest ledge is different from the one used from 2011-2014 (Figure 4), and is higher and further downriver on the bluff.
+Based on observations, the new ledge also appears to be a broad, deep ledge created by erosion of the cliff face, as are many of the known and potential ledges at Scotia Bluffs (see cover photo).
+In 2015 a nesting pair and three nestlings were confirmed on a June visit.